conda/constructor/CONSTRUCT.md

 _required:_ no<br/>
 _type:_ string<br/>
 By default, the MacOS pkg installer isn't signed.
-If an identity name is specified using this option, it will be used to sign the installer.
-Note that you will need to have a certificate (usually an "Installer certificate") and corresponding private key together called an 'identity' in one of your accessible keychains.
+If an identity name is specified using this option, it will be used to sign the installer with Apple's `productsign`.
+Note that you will need to have a certificate (usually an "Installer certificate") and the corresponding private key, together called an 'identity', in one of your accessible keychains.
 Common values for this option follow this format `Developer ID Installer: Name of the owner (XXXXXX)`.

 ## `notarization_identity_name`